-The mission of the Cook County Bureau of Economic Development (BED) is to enhance the quality of life for residents through transformative and equitable community and economic development.
-BED's 2024-2027 Strategic Plan reflects the County's core values of Equity, Engagement and Excellence, as well as BED's commitment to Leadership, Impact, Innovation and Collaboration.
+The Cook County Bureau of Economic Development (BED) aims to enhance the quality of life for residents through transformative community and economic development that helps all residents, communities and businesses thrive.
+BED's 2024-2027 Strategic Plan reflects the values established in the County's Policy Roadmap, as well as BED's commitment to Leadership, Impact, Innovation and Collaboration.
 The BED plan is organized into four pillars, with the following goals: